 An important objective of the program is to conduct at least one compliance check annually at each tobacco certificate location.
-Businesses that fail a compliance check may have administrative charges referred to the Indiana Alcohol and Tobacco Commission Prosecutor against their tobacco certificate.
+Businesses that fail a compliance check may receive a violation and have administrative charges filed against their tobacco certificate by the ATC Prosecutor.
 TCC inspection results are tracked by the agency and those results are made available by way of annual reports.
-The links below include the first year’s pass/fail results by county and by business name.
+The links below include pass/fail results by county and business name.

-Inquiries regarding the TCC program’s implementation and results should be directed to ATC Communications Director Ashley Merritt.
+Inquiries regarding the TCC program should be directed to ATC Communications Director, Ashley Merritt.

-The annual TCC by County reports below provide pass/fail result totals for all Indiana counties.
-The statewide failure rate is shown at the top of the report, with the total number of completed checks listed at the conclusion of the report.
+The annual TCC inspection reports below provide pass/fail result totals for all Indiana counties.
+The statewide failure rate is shown at the top of the report, with the total number of completed inspections listed at the conclusion of the report.

 TCC Pass / Fail Report by County 2022 2021 2020 2019 2018 2017

 - TCC Pass / Fail Reports by Business